WebBank DigniFi Credit Card

 We may also engage agents, authorized representatives, and other service providers, all of which may act for us under this Agreement and rely on the rights given to us under this Agreement.

-Section 41.
-Military Lending Act Disclosure.
+37. Military Lending Act Disclosure.

 Federal law provides important protections to members of the Armed Forces and their dependents relating to extensions of consumer credit.
 In general, the cost of consumer credit to a member of the Armed Forces and his or her dependent may not exceed an annual percentage rate of 36 percent.
 This rate must include, as applicable to the credit transaction or account: The costs associated with credit insurance premiums; fees for ancillary products sold in connection with the credit transaction; any application fee charged (other than certain application fees for specified credit transactions or accounts); and any participation fee charged (other than certain participation fees for a credit card account).